COMMONWEALTH OF PENNSYLVANIA

 1971 Amendment.
 Joint Resolution No.3 added section 27.

 § 28.
-Prohibition against denial or abridgment of equality of
+Prohibition against denial or abridgment of equality of rights because of sex.

 Equality of rights under the law shall not be denied or abridged in the Commonwealth of Pennsylvania because of the sex of the individual.